kolk/ConfnetPointerGenerator/README.md

 ```

 ## Acknowledgements
+The codebase is built over [OpenNMT](https://github.com/OpenNMT/OpenNMT).
 OpenNMT-py is run as a collaborative open-source project.
-The original code was written by [Adam Lerer](http://github.com/adamlerer) (NYC) to reproduce OpenNMT-Lua using Pytorch.